can-lehmann/owlkettle/docs/widgets_adwaita.md

 ###### Adders

 - All adders from [BaseWidget](#BaseWidget)
-- `addStart` Adds a widget to the left side of the HeaderBar.
+- `addLeft` Adds a widget to the left side of the HeaderBar.

-- `addEnd` Adds a widget to the right side of the HeaderBar.
+- `addRight` Adds a widget to the right side of the HeaderBar.

 - `addTitle`